memedheibrahimi/memedheibrahimi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor (RTDa) at <a href="https://www.deib.polimi.it/">Politecnico di Milano</a> · DEIB · BONSAI Lab
+subtitle: Non-Tenure Assistant Professor (RTDa) at <a href="https://www.deib.polimi.it/">Politecnico di Milano</a> · DEIB · BONSAI Lab

 profile:
   align: right